Skip to main content

 People of Note was developed by Iridium Studios.

-People of Note has received very positive reviews from players.
+People of Note has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked People of Note for its music but disliked it for its grinding.

 People of Note is a single player game.

-Similar games include Chained Echoes, Kingdoms of the Dump, Indivisible, Octopath Traveler, Visions of Mana and others.
+Similar games include Kingdoms of the Dump, Octopath Traveler, Chained Echoes, Sea of Stars, CrossCode and others.